xuhaiming/agile-mdx/README.md

 ## Story points vs. hours

 - Dates don’t account for the **non-project related work** that inevitably creeps into our days: emails, meetings, and interviews that a team member may be involved in.
-- Dates have an **emotional attachment** to them.
-Relative estimation removes the emotional attachment.
-- Each team will estimate work on a slightly different scale, which means their **velocity** (measured in points) will naturally be different.
-This, in turn, makes it impossible to play politics using velocity as a weapon.
 - Once you agree on the relative effort of each **story point value**, you can assign points quickly without much debate.
 - Story points reward team members for solving problems **based on difficulty, not time spent**.
 This keeps team members **focused on shipping value, not spending time**.